Youth for Community Development (YCD) program

 The program seeks to support youth to push for the implementation of the National Youth Policy (NYP) which was endorsed by the Lebanese Government in April 2012.
 The NYP is an exceptional experience in the Arab region, particularly that young people themselves have set its recommendations and submitted them to the Ministry of Youth and Sports, demanding its ratification by the Cabinet.

 The aim of advocating the NYP is to ensure that youth are guaranteed their rights to welfare and influence.
 At a broader scale, the program supports the engagement of citizens in dialogue and advocacy with duty bearers and political decision makers over issues and topics pertaining to enhancing the rule of law, access to information, accountability, and participation in the public life.

 The “Youth Policy and Governance” ensures Welfare and Influence for youth.

 Rights for Palestinians in Lebanon (RPL) program

 The program is implemented at the community and policy levels.
-RPL aims to ensure that Palestinian Refugees in Lebanon are enabled to lead a dignified life until their return to their homeland.
+RPL aims to ensure that Palestinian Refugees in Lebanon are enabled to lead a dignified life until the United Nations Resolution 194 is implemented.
 It works on breaking stereotypes held towards Palestinian refugees through organizing strolls and discussion among Lebanese and Palestinian groups.
 It opens the door for joint action, advocating for the endorsement of human rights through enhancing communication opportunities between Lebanese and Palestinian groups for the best interest of both nations and through forwarding policy recommendations to relevant duty bearers, governmental committees, and service providers.